-For ongoing production your product test results would be analysed against the test plan your already have in place.
+For ongoing production, your product test results would be analysed against the test plan you already have in place.
 This allows you to monitor performance and other key information and KPIs.

 This phase is all about working with your supplier and improving every aspect of the business, from production through to process and procedures as well as building the overall relationship and the partnership.

 One aspect of this phase is working with your supplier on Key Performance Indicators or KPIs.

 KPIs are assorted variables that organizations use to assess, analyse and track manufacturing processes.
 These performance measurements are commonly used to evaluate success in relation to goals and objectives.

 Supplier Development is another key step during this phase.

 Supplier development is the process of working with your supplier on a one-to-one basis to improve their performance for the benefit of your organisation.

 Supplier development should lead to improvements in the total added value from the supplier in terms of product or service offering, business processes and performance, improvements in lead times and delivery for instance.